ikding/python_code_quality_for_ds/slideshow.md

 ### Tools for code style guides: Autoformatters

 * Autoformatters are programs that refactor your code to conform with PEP 8 automatically.
-* If you and your collaborators can agree on using the same autoformatter, it can make code review a lot eaiser
+* If you and your collaborators can agree on using the same autoformatter, it can make code review a lot easier
 * Tools: [`black`](https://pypi.org/project/black/), [`autopep8`](https://pypi.org/project/autopep8/0.8/), [`yapf`](https://pypi.org/project/yapf/), etc.
 * You can try them on an existing code base and which one you like the best!